rehring4/outage-duration-exploration/README.md

 `ANOMALY.LEVEL` (numerical, with a transformation to absolute value)

 We used scikit-learn’s **Pipeline** and **ColumnTransformer** to preprocess the data and train the model.
 The categorical columns were encoded using OneHotEncoder, and the anomaly level was passed through a FunctionTransformer to take its absolute value.
 We trained the model on a train/test split and evaluated its performance using mean squared error (MSE) and mean absolute error (MAE).

+We decided to utilize MSE because it is the standard metric for analyzing the performance of a regression model and would later be used in our cross-validation process in Part 5.
+However, since MSE is sensitive to outliers and we have some very large outage values, we decided to also use absolute error to represent the model's performance.

 ### Baseline Model Performance: